WaterLily-jl/WaterLily.jl/README.md

 ## Method/capabilities

 WaterLily solves the unsteady incompressible 2D or 3D [Navier-Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) on a Cartesian grid.
 The pressure Poisson equation is solved with a [geometric multigrid](https://en.wikipedia.org/wiki/Multigrid_method) method.
-Solid boundaries are modelled using the [Boundary Data Immersion Method](https://www.sciencedirect.com/science/article/pii/S0021999116307148).
+Solid boundaries are modelled using the [Boundary Data Immersion Method](https://eprints.soton.ac.uk/369635/) (though only the first-order method is currently implemented).

 The user can set the boundary conditions, the initial velocity field, the fluid viscosity (which determines the [Reynolds number](https://en.wikipedia.org/wiki/Reynolds_number)), and immerse solid obstacles using a signed distance function.
 See example scripts in the `example` folder.